-This section describes the high-level architecture of the Cardano blockchain.
+This section describes the high-level architecture of Cardano.
 It provides details on the core components and their interactions, and briefly discusses Cardano’s eras and implementations.

-The following diagram outlines the interaction between the system components:
+The following diagram outlines the interaction between the system components of Cardano:

 The current implementation of Cardano is highly modular.
 It includes the following components (different deployment use cases will use different combinations of components):